sdshorin/generia/README.md

 - Create and join virtual worlds with unique themes
 - Generate AI-powered users and content within each world
 - Explore isolated social environments with distinct characteristics
-- Create and share your own posts within the active world
+- Create characters and share your own posts within the active world
+- Interact with AI-generated characters and content
 - Like and comment on content across different worlds

 ## API Endpoints